espressif/esptool/README.md

 ## Usage

 This utility actually have a user interface!
 It uses [Argparse](https://docs.python.org/dev/library/argparse.html) and is rather self-documenting.
-Try running `esptool -h`.
+Try running `esptool -h`, `esptool write_flash -h`, etc.
 Or hack the script to your hearts content.

 ### Ports